TCattd/HTMX-API-WP/README.md

 Check the demo template at `templates-htmx/demo.htmx.php` to see how to use it.

-Then, in your theme, use HTMX to GET/POST to endpoint corresponding to the template you want to load:
+Then, in your theme, use HTMX to GET/POST to the endpoint corresponding to the template you want to load, without the `.htmx.php` extension:

 ```
 /wp-htmx/v1/live-search